 - Eger – Known for its castle, thermal baths and the best Hungarian red wine.

 - Miskolc – Stop to experience an unusual thermal cave bath.

 - Tokaj – Hungary’s most famous wine region.

-While you could easily head to Krakow via Bratislava (Slovakia) and Brno (Czech Republic), a more interesting, off the beaten path alternative is via Kosice in eastern Slovakia.
+While you could easily head to Krakow via Bratislava (Slovakia) and Brno (Czechia), a more interesting, off the beaten path alternative is via Kosice in eastern Slovakia.

 I planned to spend three days in Kosice but ended up staying more than 10.
 It’s hard to say why but it’s just one of those cities where I instantly felt at home.

 Walking down the main street I found myself stopping every few metres trying to figure out the period of the architecture.
 Each building seems to be from a different era and some styles I’d never even heard of before.
 It definitely challenged my knowledge of European architecture.

 The city does have a bit of an odd feeling to it.
-After a couple of days I realised it was mostly likely because Kosice doesn’t have a river.
+After a couple of days, I realised it was most likely because Kosice doesn’t have a river.
 It’s not really something you’d think about until you notice it’s missing.
 Not that it matters.
 There are plenty of cheap watering holes around town and at €0.27 a beer who needs water?

 - Tokaji Wine Region – Tokaj wine is produced in both Hungary and Slovakia.